 There were no disclosures of interest.

-The Minutes of the meeting held on 27th July were agreed.
+The Minutes of the meeting held on 26th October were agreed as a correct record.

 Questions and Statements by the Public

 In accordance with Standing Order 10.1, the Town Mayor will invite members of the public present to ask questions or make statements.

 At the discretion of the Town Mayor, those members of the public, residing or working within the Council’s boundary, will be invited to make representations or ask questions in respect of the business on the agenda, or other matters not on the agenda, for a maximum of 3 minutes per person or 20 minutes overall.

 Barbara Rogers of Castle Street said that the state of the streets were appalling.
 She had personally swept leaves and cleaned litter in Castle Street but the state of cleanliness should be to a reasonable standard.